HermannKroll/RankingNarrativeQueryGraphs/README.md

 # Graph-based Ranking Methods for Biomedical Document Retrieval
-This repository belongs to our publication at [AI4LAC@JCDL2024](https://zhanghaoxuan1999.github.io/JCDL2024-AI4LAC-workshop/) workshop publication.
+This repository belongs to our workshop publication at [AI4LAC@JCDL2024](https://zhanghaoxuan1999.github.io/JCDL2024-AI4LAC-workshop/).
 You find a short version of our article on the workshop webpage and a technical report (long version) at arXiv.

-Thank you for being here.
-This repository is still updated.
+The links will be added as sonn as they are available.

+This repository contains graph-based ranking methods for our Narrative Service.
 Please note that the repository has a dependency to our [Narrative Service](www.narrative.pubpharm.de) whose code is publicly available on [GitHub](https://github.com/HermannKroll/NarrativeIntelligence).
-We are working to integrate all code that is required into this repository.
-Still, we cannot publish the pre-processed document data (the extracted graph information).
+Unfortunately, we cannot publish the pre-processed document data (the extracted graph information).

 # Documentation
 The implemented code is available in the [src](src) directory.